yuunozikkyou/TheOtherRolesJP/README.md

 -----------------------

 # Gamemodes
-Gamemodes can be switched when creating a lobby or inside the lobby by using a command in the chat:
-`/gm <gamemode>`.
-Use the following gamemodes: `guess` or `gm`,`prophunt` or `ph`, `hidenseek` or `hns`.
-If `/gm` is used without argument or the argument can't be parsed, the lobby will switch to classic mode.

 ## Guesser Modifier
 The **Guesser-Gamemode** is an extension to the Classic-Gamemode and gives you a multitude of new options for Guessers.\